 QCT eNews is sent every 4-6 weeks in term time.
 It contains recent publications, reports on QCT activities and teacher registration information.

-The QCT enjoys mutually beneficial partnerships with QT Mutual Bank, Teachers' Union Health (TUH) and The Courier-Mail.
+The QCT enjoys mutually beneficial partnerships with RACQ Bank, Teachers' Union Health (TUH) and The Courier-Mail.
 These sponsors help the QCT to promote the teaching profession and foster positive public perception of teachers.